renovatebot/renovatebot.github.io/README.md

 This repository is used to build Renovate's docs site (https://docs.renovatebot.com).

-The content itself is pulled from https://github.com/renovatebot/renovate and https://github.com/renovatebot/pro, so you should raise PRs to those repositories if you need to update the content that's displayed.
+The content itself is pulled from https://github.com/renovatebot/renovate, so you should raise PRs to those repositories if you need to update the content that's displayed.

 The website is built and hosted by GitHub Pages.